ycrc/ycrc.github.io/docs/clusters/index.md

 We maintain and support three Red Hat Linux compute clusters, listed below.
 Please click on cluster names for more information.

-!!! info
-    The Farnam and Ruddle clusters were both retired in 2023 and their users are now supported on the McCleary cluster.

 | Cluster Name        | Approx. Core Count | Approx. Node Count | Login Address<img width=200/> | Purpose                                                            |
 |---------------------|--------------------|---------------------|-------------------------------|-------------------------------------------------------------------|